 Note: To assure optimal results, the system runs this process automatically upon End of Month A/R Closing.
 Since product demand is always changing, formulas should be changed often to keep up with it.

-- Go to Purchasing > Forecast > Forecast Parameters.
+- Go to Purchasing > Forecast > Procurement Forecast Assignment.

 - Review the rules, and then click OK.
 The process may take a few minutes to complete.